tbarn/new-website/pages/for-hire.md

 I strive to close that gap by working with all of them while improving the developer experience and contributing to successful products.
 (I recently wrote about [some examples of these gaps in APIs](/posts/the-future-of-apis-is-still-beginners/#some-examples).)
 I'm a strong generalist who shines when doing the necessary senior+ glue work across the company that helps individual teams achieve their goals and contributes directly to the company's success.
 There's something I can offer that can help every single team.

-The reality is that not all Developer Advocacy roles are a fit for me right now.
+Not all Developer Advocacy roles are a fit for me right now.
 Because I want to focus on continuing to do cross-functional work, I will have less time available to write blog posts and documentation every week.
-Though I would still love to strategically do some of these when needed!
+However, I would still love to strategically do some of these when needed!
 For example, I might ship a blog post a month, not a week.
 So, if you have a Developer Advocacy role where content is a significant focus, we are probably not a good fit.

+If this sounds like we align around a Developer Advocacy role you have in mind, [let's chat](/contact)!

 ### 3. Other roles